-Robert Haslam is a partner in the firm’s Silicon Valley office.
+Robert Haslam is senior counsel in the firm’s Silicon Valley office.
 His practice has emphasized trial

 work involving patent and trade secret litigation and other related high technology disputes.
 He